austinmama/vsrx/vpn.md

 }
 ```
 ## Performance Consideration
-In order to achieve best IPSEC VPN performance, we recommend use AES-GCM as encryption algorithm in both IKE and IPSEC proposals.
+In order to achieve the best IPSEC VPN performance, use AES-GCM as the encryption algorithm for both IKE and IPSEC proposals.

 For example:

 ```
 set security ike proposal IKE-PROP encryption-algorithm aes-128-gcm set security ipsec proposal IPSEC-PROP encryption-algorithm aes-128-gcm
 ```

-With AES-GCM as encryption algorithm, you don't need specify authentication algorithm in same proposals.
+With AES-GCM as the encryption algorithm, you don't need to specify the authentication algorithm in the same proposal.
 AES-GCM provides both encryption and authentication.

 ## Additional VPN configurations
 To configure IPSEC VPN, site to site, remote access VPN, and other features, refer to this [configuration guide](https://www.juniper.net/documentation/en_US/junos/information-products/pathway-pages/security/security-vpn-ipsec.pdf) from Juniper.